NikhilMahendrakar/CornertheLady/README.md

 # Corner the Queen

-Corner the Lady is a strategic game where the goal is to move the queen piece to the bottom-left corner (a1) of an 8x8 board before the AI does.
+Corner the Queen is a strategic game where the goal is to move the queen piece to the bottom-left corner (a1) of an 8x8 board before the AI does.

 ## Table of Contents